Python Programming Course: Level 1B

 Prerequisites

-It is assumed you have computer and data literacy knowledge to the level of performing basic data analysis tasks, ie, high school algebra, percentages, probability, averages.
-It is assumed you have completed Python: Level 1A or have equivalent knowledge.
+It is assumed you have computer and data literacy knowledge to the level of performing basic data analysis tasks, i.e., high school algebra, percentages, probability, averages.
+It is assumed you have completed Python Programming Course: Level 1A or have equivalent knowledge.

-- Face-to-face, presenter-taught training using your own device
+- Face-to-face, presenter-led learning using your own device

 Face-to-face classes